AdobeDocs/marketo.es-ES/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/create-a-new-smart-campaign.md

    ![](assets/image2014-9-19-15-3a9-3a51.png)

-1. Introduzca el nombre de la campaña inteligente y haga clic en **Create**.
+1. Escriba el nombre de la campaña inteligente y haga clic en **Crear**.

    ![](assets/image2014-9-19-15-3a10-3a41.png)